Sustainability

 Building systems and environments in which diverse human resources can demonstrate their abilities

-The foundation for achieving this is laid out in the Basic Policies of the Brother Group Global Charter (Global Charter), which stipulate that "the Brother Group respects diversity and provides a working environment that enables our associates to utilize their talents and abilities to the fullest, and also gives them great opportunity through challenging work assignments and provides them with fair, attractive financial rewards."
-The Codes of Practice in the Global Charter set forth that "we must always honor individuals and diversity, and act with trust and respect."
-According to these principles, the Brother Group companies aim to eliminate all forms of discrimination based on race, nationality, religion, belief, gender, educational background, age, disability, or anything else, in hiring, evaluation and promotion and also prohibit child or forced labor.
+The foundation for achieving this is laid out in the Basic Policies of the Brother Group Global Charter (hereinafter referred to as the "Global Charter"), which stipulate that "the Brother Group respects diversity and provides a working environment that enables our associates to utilize their talents and abilities to the fullest.
+All Brother Group companies, based on the Principles, clearly state that they will not tolerate any discrimination or harassment in recruitment, evaluation, promotion, and other aspects of employment on the grounds of ethnicity, nationality, religion, ideology, gender, educational background, age, or disability, and are committed to preventing and eliminating such practices.
+Furthermore, the "Procurement Policy" and "CSR Procurement Standards" prohibit child labor and forced labor.
 As for employment, the Brother Group guarantees pay higher than local minimum wages.
 In addition, the group respects employees' rights to form and join, or not join, a union (the rights to organize) as a means to conduct negotiations between labor and management about working conditions and environments, pay levels, and so forth.
 It also upholds employees' collective bargaining rights and engages in sincere negotiations and dialogues with them.
 In addition to the signing of labor agreements between labor and management with Brother Industries Labor Union, regular information exchange is also carried out—such as through labor-management gatherings and the Working Environment Improvement Committee—to build good labor-management relations.
+The management and employees of the Brother Group will continue to make constant concerted efforts to comply with related regulations and rules, respect different cultures and customs, evolve the group's personnel system in line with the Global Charter and the Principles, and continue to create a better working environment, thereby improving employee engagement*.

 Introducing a Target Management System to Provide Fair Evaluation and Compensation